 But the beach is not the only place you can connect with nature on Cape Cod in winter.
 Miles of paved bike paths, public walking trails, and nature preserves beckon just as loudly in winter as summer.
 Here, in no particular order, are just a few of the places you can explore on foot.

-After a long walk outdoors, the promise of a soothing cup of tea, a warm berry scone, and a delicate array of tea sandwiches seems the perfect way to end your day.
+After a day long walk outdoors, the promise of a soothing cup of tea, a warm berry scone, and a delicate array of tea sandwiches seems the perfect way to end your day.
 Join us for afternoon tea served in our charming dining room and indoor courtyard space.
 Reservations are required, so book your tea time in advance.
-Then relax with family or friends over a warm, inviting cup of tea after a day spent savoring Cape Cod in winter.
+Then relax in your luxurious guest room or suite after a day spent savoring Cape Cod in winter.